FroeMic/TUM-IN-Protein-Prediction-1/lectures/14-alignments-2.md

 **Question:** What is the major challenge of BLAST?

-> Getting the statistics right: BLAST needs to know, h_ow significant a match is_, by comparing it against the background probability of the entire databae.
+> Getting the statistics right: BLAST needs to know, h_ow significant a match is_, by comparing it against the background probability of the entire database.

 #### 2. Pairwise Alignment Accuracy

+**PSI:** Percentage Sequence Identity

+**Zones:**

+* **Daylight-Zone:** PSI, where it can be assumed that from a similar sequence follows similar structure
+* **Twilight-Zone:** PSI,
+* **Midnight-Zone:** PSI,

+**Question:** Why is it that even with only 40% PSI, we can still assume similar structure?
+Could we randomly change 60% of the residues in the lab and get a new protein with similar structure?

+> * These 60% of changed residues happened under evolutionary pressure and are not random
+>   * mutations that did not change structure & function survived \(we can observe them today\)
+>   * mutations that did change structure & function most likely did not survive
+> * Thus randomly changing 60% of residues in a proteins, would not result in a similar protein

 #### 3. Multiple Sequence Alignment

 #### 4. Profiles